-Two rescue calls received yesterday both approximately 40mls away.
+Two rescue calls were received yesterday, both approximately 40 miles away.

-Each day is filled with bat expenses, bat stuff, no spare time and many conversations re: little ones being reported to me similar to this: “It was close to the ground on a low wall, I couldn’t leave it there.
-I was worried cats might get it or something, also it was cold last night.
-I rang the Bat People and it’s in a box and safe, but its been in the box for 24hrs now, and I can’t find anyone to help”.
-This is so heartbreaking to hear, and also so heartwarming to know that certain people care enough to go the extra mile for an animal in distress.
-In fact, in this instance the finder literally offered to drive the bat to me, even though he lived many miles away.
+Each day is filled with either bat expenses, bat stuff, no spare time, and many phone conversations re: bats, similar to this: “It was close to the ground on a wall, I couldn’t leave it there.
+I was worried cats might get it or something, also, it was cold last night.
+I rang the Bat People, and it’s in a box and safe, but it’s been in the box for 24hrs now, and I can’t find anyone to help”.

 These words are heartbreaking to hear – yet it is also heartwarming to know that certain people care enough to go the extra mile for an animal in distress.
 These good-hearted folk will not give up until they can find help; often offering to drive the little bat to me even though they may live many miles away.